 A fully formed Wikipedia article that has been peer reviewed and contains images, references, and citations is very helpful in every brand's effort to engineer its Knowledge Graph data.
 Essentially, you'll need a Wikipedia article before you can have a branded Knowledge Graph (but not always, just most of the time).

-Before you can have Wikipedia bless you with a article you'll need trusted reference-able information online that can be cited.
+Before you can have Wikipedia bless you with an article you’ll need trusted reference-able information online that can be cited.

 So the first thing to do is get online publications to write great things about you.
 Then build a Wikipedia article.
 Then do the rest of the things you'll need to do to reach that golden apex of internet notoriety - the Knowledge Graph.